feature-engine/feature_engine/docs/user_guide/creation/CyclicalTransformer.rst

 to January (1) than to June (6).
 By applying a cyclical transformation we capture this cycle or proximity between values.

+**Examples**

 In the code example below, we show how to obtain cyclical features from days and months in a toy dataframe.

+We first create a toy dataframe with the variables "days" and "months":

 .. code:: python